Road Trip – Yeah or Nay

 Gas station bathrooms don’t normally win the clean bathroom award.
 In fact, my worst nightmares involve a gas station bathroom of sorts.
 It’s best to get in and out of there as fast as you can.

 7. No unscheduled pit stops.

-If you are stopping at a gas station, use the facilities even if you don’t have to go.
-You don’t know when the next rest stop will be and it might be disgusting.
-Trust me you don’t want to be desperately looking for a gas station or be the one passenger that delays the trip for everyone else.
+If you’re stopping at a gas station, use the facilities even if you don’t have to go.
+You don’t know when the next rest stop will be and whether it might be unsanitary.
+Trust me; you don’t want to be desperately looking for a gas station or be the one person who delays the trip for everyone else.
 This rule especially applies if you are travelling with kids!

 8. Stay on schedule and on time.

-No one is looking forward to the 3 am wake-up call either, and it’s not fair for your travelling companions who woke up early to be on time if they have to wait for you.
+No one is looking forward to the 3 am wake-up call either, and it’s not fair for your travelling companions who woke up early to be on time to wait for you.

 9. Don’t hog the motel bathroom.

-If you are stopping to sleep on the road and our sharing a motel room, let your travelling companions hit the shower first if you plan on taking a long hot bath/shower (or stink it up).
+If you are stopping to sleep on the road and share a motel room, let your travelling companions hit the shower first if you plan on taking a long hot bath.

-If you feel tired and can’t drive anymore – say so.
-A road trip is not the time to try to be the tough guy/gal and push it when driving.
+If you feel tired and can’t drive anymore, say so.
+A road trip is not the time to try to be a lionheart and push it when driving.
 I personally commiserate with that advice as I’m well-aware of the horror of being asleep and being awoken by the sound of the rumble strips under the tires as we were starting to veer off the road.
-Thankfully no harm was caused.
-Know your limit and drive within it!.
+Fortunately, no harm was caused.

 11. Bonus Tip: Pack essential items.